 Speaking of socks, an ideal set up might include a synthetic base layer with a wool sock over the top.
 My biggest problem in the winter – and I imagine some of you probably have this issue too – is that my feet get sweaty and then they get cold.
 While I’ve yet to find a perfect solution, coating my feet with baby powder before putting socks on has helped.

 • Microspikes: Whoever invented these is a genius!
 They strap onto your boots and provide traction on slippery trails.
-There are many purchase options, but I would recommend against YakTraks or Nanospikes.
+There are many purchase options, but I would recommend against YakTraks or Nanospikes for hiking in the mountains.
 YakTraks work well for shoveling the driveway and Nanospikes are usually sufficient for relatively flat trails with minimal ice, but neither of these works well on slippery inclines.
 Microspikes are more expensive, but safety is one of those things you never want to skimp on.

 • Snowshoes: Depending on where you’re going, these may not be a necessary piece of gear.
 Snowshoes are winter flotation devices that allow for navigation through powdery snow without sinking in too far.
 Although, my recent hiking excursion proved that sometimes even snowshoes aren’t enough to keep your feet from disappearing into 3 feet of snow and getting stuck beneath a fallen tree.
 But I digress.

 If you’ll be breaking trail (i.e. you’re hiking after a storm and will be the one blazing a route through fresh snow) or otherwise frolicking through fluffy powder, snowshoes will be necessary.
 If you plan to do a lot of snowshoeing on steep surfaces, consider purchasing a pair that has a heel lift.
 This piece of metal is manually flipped up to support the heel while hiking uphill, thus relieving much of the strain on your calves.